ZenBenZakuraIkura/wiwuwiwu/README.md

 4. Parallel Resistance

 ### Number Conversion Calculator Menu
-1. Decimal to Other Forms
-2. Other Bases to Decimal

-### Decimal to Other Bases Menu
 1. Decimal to Binary
 2. Decimal to Octal
 3. Decimal to Hexadecimal

-### Other Bases to Decimal Menu
-1. Binary to Decimal
+4. Binary to Decimal
-2. Octal to Decimal
+5. Octal to Decimal
-3. Hexadecimal to Decimal
+6. Hexadecimal to Decimal

 # Function Documentation